Table of Contents

 Collaboration Policy

-We will do a lot of work in pairs in this class, including in lectures, in labs, and on projects.
-We have a pair programming guide that helps explain how pair work should happen and some of the reasons why we use it so much.
-However, collaboration outside of people you are working with directly on a team must be limited:
+We will do a lot of work in pairs and groups in this class, including in lectures, in labs, and on projects.
+We have a pair programming guide that explains how pair work should happen and why we use it so much.
+However, collaboration should be explicitly permitted by your instructor:

 Collaborating on Projects

-Note that with COVID, there may be times when two people working at the same physical computer is not optimal.
-In these cases, we suggest the following alternative collaboration methods (pick one that works well for you):
+Note that with COVID, there may be times when two or more people working at the same physical computer is not optimal.
+In these cases, we suggest the following alternative collaboration methods:

-2. Independent work + verification.
-To ensure that each member of a team actually understands the full solution to a problem, if remote pair programming is not feasible (perhaps connections aren't good enough) you may work independently on a problem, and when you each have an attempt (they need not be working perfectly), you can come together to compare your code and discuss the differences between your attempts.
-This method of working together is more work than pair programming, but still offers some advantages over individual work, like the ability to discuss your solution in depth at the code level with another student and the opportunity to do debugging together.
+3. Independent work + verification.
+To ensure that each member of a team actually understands the full solution to a problem, you may work independently on a problem.
+When you each have an attempt (they need not be working perfectly), you can come together to compare your code and discuss the differences between your attempts.
+This method is more work than pair programming, but still offers some advantages over individual work, like the ability to discuss your solution in depth at the code level with another student and the opportunity to do debugging together.

-Tutors for this course are available to help you figure out the sticky parts of programming.
-They should help you polish your debugging skills and help spot tricky situations when you're stuck on an assignment.
-To ensure that your time and the tutor’s time is used efficiently, we have drafted the following policy that you should follow while interacting with tutors:
+Tutors and instructor office hours for this course are available to help polish your debugging skills and spot tricky situations when you're stuck on an assignment.
+To ensure efficiency, our policy for interacting with tutors and with instructors during office hours is:

 Faculty Responsibilities on Disclosures of Discrimination, Harassment, and Sexual Misconduct